Victoria Starmer: Personal life

 Alexander met Keir Starmer, then a senior barrister with Doughty Street Chambers, while working on the same case.
 The pair became engaged in 2004 and married on 6 May 2007 on the Fennes Estate, just north of Bocking, Essex.

 The couple have two children: a son (born 2008) and a daughter (born 2010); both are being brought up in their mother's Jewish heritage and culture.
 The family observe Shabbat and are members of the Liberal Jewish Synagogue in north London.

 Starmer is a vegetarian.
 Until moving to 10 Downing Street, the family resided in Kentish Town, north London.

-Starmer has supported the Labour Party since at least her student days, notably protesting Conservative education reforms as Cardiff University's education and welfare officer in 1993.
+Starmer has supported the Labour Party since at least her student days, notably protesting against Conservative education reforms as Cardiff University's education and welfare officer in 1993.
 Despite this, she kept a relatively low profile during the 2024 general election, choosing not to appear on the campaign trail.
 She did, however, make appearances at Labour events and state banquets which were held during the campaign.

 Starmer ministry

 Following Labour's landslide victory in the 2024 general election, Starmer accompanied her husband to Buckingham Palace for his appointment as prime minister by King Charles III, succeeding outgoing Conservative prime minister Rishi Sunak.
 She subsequently accompanied her husband to 10 Downing Street, where he made his first speech as PM.
 It was reported that she would continue in her role at the NHS, and was expected to keep a relatively low profile.

 The Daily Telegraph reported in September 2024 that Starmer had accepted two free tickets to attend an Eras Tour concert by the American singer Taylor Swift at Wembley Stadium earlier that year.
 In the same month, her husband faced accusations of breaking parliamentary rules by not declaring £5,000 worth of clothes bought for her by the Labour donor Waheed Alli, Baron Alli.
 The donations, which included a personal shopper and clothing alterations, were said to have occurred both before and after the general election.

 In April 2025, Starmer attended the funeral of Pope Francis in Vatican City alongside her husband.

+Before entering politics, Starmer originally questioned why her husband would want to enter politics in the first place, but she later became his closest daily confidante, with Keir openly stating that Victoria's advice was "always the best advice."
+As his premiership faced mounting pressure following disastrous local election results in the 2026 local elections, Victoria persuaded her husband against stepping down in May, advising him to stay in post, fight on, and resist resigning, despite a wave of ministerial departures.
+However, after a final weekend spent discussing his political future together at Chequers, and Andy Burnham's return to Parliament, Victoria and Keir mutually decided that he should step down.